mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 Although, there are at least two disadvantages:

-* No direct connection with the pipelines, you have to manually "assign" the query to the pipeline.
+* No direct connection with the data pipelines, you have to manually "assign" the query to the pipeline.
-  Not a big deal for the data engineer who is the author of the queries.
+  Not a big deal for the data engineer who is the author of the queries but annoying if the pipeline executes a dozen of them.
 * Daily or hourly jobs do not generate exactly the same query on every run.
   The time related expressions are typically varying and need to be normalized

-You can use the following regular expression for query normalization:
+You can use the following regular expression for query normalization, all datetime expressions are replaced by the static placeholder:

 ```
 REGEXP_REPLACE(query, '\\d{8,10}|\\d{4}-\\d{2}-\\d{2}([T\\s]\\d{2}:\\d{2}:\\d{2}(\\.\\d{3})?)?', 'DATE_PLACEHOLDER')